 Rebecca Dickstein, Professor; Ph.D., Johns Hopkins University.
 Genetics, biochemistry and molecular and cell biology of developing symbiotic nitrogen fixing nodules in legumes.

 Qunfeng Dong, Assistant Professor; Ph.D., Iowa State University.
 Bioinformatics; comparative genomics and metagenomics.

 Edward Dzialowski, Associate Professor; Ph.D., Drexel University.
 Cardiovascular and respiratory developmental physiology; physiological ecology; physiological responses to environmental stress and toxins.

 Lloyd C. Fitzpatrick, Professor; Ph.D., Kent State University.
 Ecophysiology and life history.

 Jannon L. Fuchs, Professor; Ph.D., University of California- San Diego.
 Role of primary cilia in the nervous system; cell proliferation, neural development and neurodegenerative diseases.

 Harrell Gill-King, Professor; Ph.D., Southern Methodist University.
 Human identification; skeletal biology; taphonomy; thermobaric trauma in humans; craniofacial effects of intranasal/ intraoral methamphetamine and/or cocaine use.

-Art J. Goven, Professor and Department Chair; Ph.D., University of North Carolina.
+Art J. Goven, Professor and Acting Dean of the College of Arts and Sciences; Ph.D., University of North Carolina.
 Comparative immunology; immunotoxicology; immunoparasitology.

 Guenter W. Gross, Regents Professor; Ph.D., Florida State University.
 Network neurophysiology, pharmacology and toxicology using neuronal networks growing on microelectrode arrays; applications to drug development and biosensors.